Ibritumomab Tiuxetan (eye-bri-TOOM-oh-mab tye-UX-e-tan)

 Treats non-Hodgkin lymphoma.
 This medicine is a monoclonal antibody that is used with other cancer medicines.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to ibritumomab or certain other radiation treatments, or to murine proteins (murine proteins are used in some medicines for hemophilia, organ or bone marrow transplants, serious blood infections, or to find or treat certain cancers).
+You should not receive this medicine if you have had an allergic reaction to ibritumomab or certain other radiation treatments, or to murine (mouse) proteins.
 You should not receive this medicine if you are pregnant.

 How to Use This Medicine